-1.1 LUMENTO X3
+1.1 LUMENTO X4

-LUMENTO X3 is the LED dimming solution from Zennio for single-colour LED DC diode modules or combined LED DC diode modules of up to three colours (Red, Green and Blue).
+LUMENTO X4 is the LED dimming solution from Zennio for single-colour LED diode modules or combined LED DC diode modules of up to four colours (Red, Green, Blue and White).

-It offers three independent output channels, for modules powered with 12/24 VDC (up to 2.5 A each).
+It offers four independent output channels, for modules powered with 12/24 VDC (up to 2.5 A each).

-The device may be programmed with two different application programs, depending on the type of the LED modules to be controlled:
+The device may be programmed with three different application programs, depending on the type of the LED modules to be controlled:

-- ▶ LUMENTO X3 LED: independent control over up to three single-colour LED modules, i.e., each output channel corresponds to an independent single-colour module, which will generally be installed and operated independently of the other modules. - ▶ LUMENTO X3 RGBW: joint control over one three-colour (RGBW) LED module, i.e., each channel connected to the output corresponds to one colour component (R, G, B or W) of the same module, being all of them typically controlled jointly.
+- LUMENTO X4 LED: independent control over up to four monochrome LED modules, i.e., each channel connected to the output corresponds to an independent single-colour module, which will generally be installed and operated independently of the other modules. - LUMENTO X4 RGBW: joint control over one four-color (RGBW) LED module, i.e., each channel connected to the output corresponds to one color component (R, G, B or W) of the same module, requiring this module to be controlled jointly. - ▶ LUMENTO X4 WHITE: control over Cool/Warm white LED modules (CW), i.e., four white LED strips (two of them Cool and two of them Warm) can be controlled, both jointly and separately for warm LEDs and cool LEDs.